pouriamrt/Bookmark_AI/README.md

    Merges newly extracted bookmarks with previously saved ones to avoid duplicates.

 3. **Generate Descriptions:**
-   For bookmarks without a description, sends prompts to the **GPT-4o-mini** model to generate concise summaries.
+   For bookmarks without a description, sends prompts to the **o4-mini** model to generate concise summaries.

 4. **Embed and Store:**
-   Converts bookmark content into embeddings and stores them using an **InMemoryVectorStore**.
+   Converts bookmark content into embeddings and stores them using a **FAISS** vector database persisted to disk.

 5. **Setup Retrieval Agent:**
    Creates a retrieval-augmented chatbot using LangGraph's prebuilt ReAct agent.